WambuBObo/alx-system_engineering-devops/0x00-shell_basics/README.md

-Lists files in long format
+Lists all files in dir including hidden files